cmateu/intro_to_bayes_UB/README.rst

 **DESCRIPTION:**

-This is a short 4-class introduction to Bayesian Statistics.
+This is a short 3-class introduction to Bayesian Statistics.
 We will illustrate basic concepts of Bayesian Inference by using mostly Astrophysical examples.

 **REQUIREMENTS**

-- Python modules required are NUMPY, SCIPY and MATPLOTLIB.
-- For lesson 3 we will show an example with the MCMC sampler emcee from Foreman-Mackey et al. (2013)
+- 2017: Sign-up for Google Colaboratory.

+- To execute Python codes offline you will need Numpy, Scipy and Matplotlib

+**COLABORATORY NOTEBOOKS**

+- L1 notebook available at [this link](https://drive.google.com/file/d/0BwJvfhI6VHVgRUhMSTBvZUhSZDA/view?usp=sharing).
+Remember to copy it to your own Google Drive so you can edit and execute it.

-**FILES PROVIDED**
+**OFF-LINE FILES PROVIDED**

 - Executable programs
    * L1_progs/moneda_priors.py